Band manipulation and spin texture in interacting moir\'e helical edges

 For the Luther-Emery fermions, the band gap induced by spontaneous time-reversal symmetry breaking is $2|M|$.
-The periodic potential can open a finite-energy gap near $4k_F-mQ=0$, where $m$ is a nonzero integer, as shown in Figs.~\ref{Fig:Intro}(c) and \ref{Fig:SDW}(a).
-This kinematic condition is consistent with the commensurate condition discussed previously.
+The appearance of finite-energy gaps [see Figs.~\ref{Fig:Intro}(c) and \ref{Fig:SDW}(a)] can be understood intuitively by the band folding due to $V(x)/2$ and second order perturbation theory in $V(x)/2$.
+Note that the gap opening condition corresponds to $4k_F-mQ=0$ with an integer $m$, which is consistent with the commensurate condition discussed previously.

-In addition, the periodic potential can close/reopen the zero-energy and finite-energy gaps.
-To see this, we treat the periodic potential as a perturbation and compute the self energy to second order in $w$ \cite{SM}.
-We find the Green's function near zero energy is given by
+In addition, controlling the magnitude of the periodic potential can close/reopen the zero-energy and finite-energy gaps.
+To see this analytically, we treat the periodic potential as a perturbation and compute the renormalized velocity and effective mass, which we find to be given by